devATdbsutdio/watch_firmware/README.md

 <details><summary>  Arduino IDE setup and steps </summary>
 <p>
-Install the __MegaTinyCore__ by following the installation instruction from the [https://github.com/SpenceKonde/megaTinyCore#installation].
-Install the above mentioned __Dependent libraries__, using Ardunio IDE's built in Library Manager.
+Install the MegaTinyCore by following the installation instruction from the [https://github.com/SpenceKonde/megaTinyCore#installation].
+Also install the above mentioned Dependent libraries, using Ardunio IDE's built in Library Manager.

-Once Installed, open the sketch and set the below settings from the __Tools__ menu.
+Once Installed, open the sketch and set the below settings from the Tools menu.

 __Options:__
 ```